nodejs/abi-stable-node/napi_js_props.md

 Fundamentally, all properties in N-API can be represented in one of the following forms:
 - Named: a simple utf8 encoded string
 - Integer-Indexed: an index value represented by `uint32_t`
-- JavaScript Object: a complex JavaScript Object represented by `napi_value`
+- JavaScript Object: a complex JavaScript Object represented by `napi_value`.
+This is analagous to calling Object.keys on a particular object.

 N-API values are represented by the type `napi_value`.
-Any N-API API that requires a JavaScript object takes in a `napi_value` however, it's the caller's responsibility to make sure that the `napi_value` in question is of the JavaScript type expected by the API.
+Any N-API call that requires a JavaScript object takes in a `napi_value`.
+However, it's the caller's responsibility to make sure that the `napi_value` in question is of the JavaScript type expected by the API.